Workplace Integrity: Fostering Trust And Ethical Behavior

 What Does It Mean to Have Integrity in the Workplace?

-Having integrity in the workplace means adhering to ethical standards and demonstrating honesty in all professional interactions.
+Integrity means adhering to ethical standards and demonstrating honesty in all professional interactions.

-It also means being reliable, trustworthy, and transparent, thereby creating a positive work environment that encourages growth and productivity.
+It also means being reliable, trustworthy, and transparent, creating a positive work environment that encourages growth and productivity.

 Five Traits Associated with Integrity in the Workplace